The Best High Teas In Perth This Mother’s Day

 Image credit: Chapels On Whatley | Instagram

-If tea is your love language, Chapels on Whatley is the high tea experience you’ve been waiting for.
-Home to one of Perth’s most impressive tea selections, with everything from blooming floral blends to rare native Bush Tucker teas, you’ll want to rely on the knowledgeable team to help you find your perfect match—their knowledge and passion is unparalleled and all part of the experience.
+If tea is Mum’s love language, Chapels on Whatley is the kind of high tea experience made for a special Mother’s Day outing.
+Home to one of Perth’s most impressive tea selections—from blooming floral blends to rare native bush tucker varieties—the knowledgeable team are always on hand to help guests find their perfect match, turning the tea itself into part of the occasion.

-Transport yourself to another era as you settle into the charming space, rich in heritage and styled with antique treasures.
-The experience takes cues from the tea traditions of British colonisation, with nods to 1920s Shanghai, Raffles Hotel in Singapore and the grand hotels of India and Malaysia—where high tea evolved into a beautiful fusion of Eastern elegance and British ritual.
+Step inside and you’ll feel transported to another era.
+The charming space is rich in heritage and styled with antique treasures, with an experience that draws inspiration from the tea traditions of British colonisation alongside nods to 1920s Shanghai, Raffles Hotel Singapore, and the grand hotels of India and Malaysia—where high tea evolved into a beautiful fusion of Eastern elegance and British ritual.

-The menu itself is generous and balanced, with a well-crafted mix of savoury bites and sweets that beg to be savoured slowly.
-The house-made scones with preserves and whipped cream deserve a special mention as do the adorable table settings with Royal Albert and Royal Doulton fine bone china—it’s easy to see nothing has been spared.
+The menu is generous and beautifully balanced, with a thoughtful mix of savoury bites and sweets designed to be savoured slowly.
+The house-made scones with preserves and whipped cream are a standout, while the adorable table settings—complete with Royal Albert and Royal Doulton fine bone china—add to the sense that no detail has been overlooked.

 INSIDER INTEL: